 But Beaver Builder is stable and lightweight, two things we all value.

 Elementor vs Beaver Builder: The Interface

 The interface alone doesn’t make a plugin great.
-There are other things to consider such as the availability of features and modules, etc. so be sure to read all the way to the end before making your decision.
+There are other things to consider such as the availability of features and modules, so be sure to read to the end before making your decision.

 Let’s start with Elementor’s interface.